Gondwana National Choirs

 Can I visit my child at National Choral School?

 We don’t allow parents/guardians to ‘drop in’ to National Choral School to visit their child.
 However, we do encourage all parents/guardians to attend NCS concerts, and choristers can phone home when they have an opportunity.
-Please note, it is compulsory for all choristers to return to The Women’s College after concerts (including after the final concert); choristers are not permitted to leave after the concerts with their parents/guardians.
+Please note, it is compulsory for all choristers to return to NCS after concerts (including after the final concert); choristers are not permitted to leave after the concerts with their parents/guardians.

 What is the daily schedule at National Choral School?